andrei-markeev/finnlingo/README.md

 App is created with Vue.js and Meteor.js using TypeScript.
 Application code is found under /app/components and /app/lib.
 Database structure described in /app/lib/Db.ts.

+Development setup:

 1. [Install Meteor](https://www.meteor.com/install)
 2. Fork
 3. `git clone https://github.com/<your username>/finnlingo.git`
 4. `meteor npm install`
-5. `meteor`
-6. If everything is fine, the app should be accessible at http://localhost:3000

-App uses Facebook authentication.

-For development, please create your own FB app at https://developers.facebook.com and put app id and secret into /app/components/main/server/main.ts.
+5. Create a FB app (for authentication) at https://developers.facebook.com and put app id and secret into /app/components/main/server/main.ts.
+6. `meteor`
+7. If everything is fine, the app should be accessible at http://localhost:3000

-Do not commit your FB app id and secret!
-You can use `git update-index --assume-unchanged /app/components/main/server/main.ts`.
+Note: Do not commit your FB app id and secret!
+You can use `git update-index --assume-unchanged /app/components/main/server/main.ts` to achieve this.

 ## Screenshots